Home | Adult Dermatology | Itch (Pruritus)

 • Lack of sleep

-There are many different causes of itchy skin, which may include:
+There are many different causes of a severe itch, which may include:

-• Skin conditions: Including dry skin, eczema, scabies, burns, psoriasis, scars, hives, insect bites, and more.
+Skin conditions: Including dry skin, eczema, scabies, burns, psoriasis, scars, hives, insect bites, atopic dermatitis and more.

-• Nerve disorders: Certain conditions that affect the nervous system such as degenerative spine disease, diabetes, or multiple sclerosis may cause itching.
+Nerve disorders: Certain conditions that affect the nervous system such as degenerative spine disease, diabetes mellitus, or multiple sclerosis may cause itching.

-• Internal diseases: In some cases, itchy skin can be a symptom of any serious underlying disease including malignancies, liver disease, kidney disease, blood disease, or serious infections.
+Internal diseases: In some cases, itchy skin can be a symptom of any serious underlying disease including malignancies, cholestatic liver disease, kidney disease, blood disease, or serious infections.

 Who is a Good Candidate for Itch Treatment?